 Taxpayers are required to provide a brief description of business activities in Pennsylvania.
 Multistate corporations are required to provide a brief description of business activities outside of PA and indicate all other states where the taxpayer has business activity (use the two letter postal abbreviations).
-If taxpayer has no activity in Pennsylvania this must be indicated in this area.
+If taxpayer has no activity in Pennsylvania, indicate so in this area.

 Taxpayers should indicate in this section if they are incorporated under the laws of the Commonwealth of Pennsylvania.
-Taxpayers incorporated under the laws of another jurisdiction, and whose only activity in Pennsylvania is the solicitation of sales, must indicate so in this section.
+Taxpayers incorporated under the laws of another jurisdiction whose only activity in Pennsylvania is the solicitation of sales, must indicate so in this section.
 Taxpayers are required to indicate by what means these sales are solicited.

-The taxpayer must report the name of any corporation, individual or other business entity which holds a majority of the stock of the taxpayer, and the name(s) of any corporation in which the taxpayer owns a majority of the stock.
+The taxpayer must report the name of any corporation, individual or other business entity which holds all or a majority of the stock of the taxpayer, and the name(s) of any corporation in which the taxpayer owns all or a majority of the stock.
 This is done by checking the applicable box(es) and completing Schedule X.

-If the Federal Government has changed the taxable income for any prior year, taxpayer must indicate this on RCT-101 to include the first and last tax periods changed.
-The taxpayer must also file RCT-128 with the PA Department of Revenue reporting the changes in income for each tax year.
+If the federal government has changed the taxable income for any prior year, the taxpayer must indicate this on RCT-101 to include the first and last tax periods changed.
+The taxpayer must also file RCT-128 reporting the changes in income for each tax year.